JopjeKnopje/VoltageProcessor/README.md

 ### Notes
-This is my second KiCad project in a long time so the routing is absolute shit :)
+This is my second KiCad project in a long time so the routing is not the best :)
 Measured the current consumption at 1mA @ +12V and 7mA @ -12V

+### rev 0.2 Patches
+- DC Offset potmeter range is now `+-10` instead of the rail-rail voltage.

 ### rev 0.1 patches
 - Flip eurorack power connector around y-axis, I currently use a flipped power cable as a workaround.